Our People

 What do you do at the Foundation?

-My position is Senior Manager, People and Culture I oversee and implement all aspects of the full employee lifecycle to ensure staff are supported, engaged, and motivated to do their best work.
+As Vice President, People and Culture, I oversee and implement all aspects of the full employee lifecycle to ensure staff are supported, engaged, and motivated to do their best work.
 Guiding the SFCF values and culture in partnership with senior leadership.
 This role will assist in fostering a workplace that upholds equity, diversity, and inclusion.
 (DEI)

 What brought you to this role?